Water Quality Monitoring results: Anglian Water

 The results show the general pattern, but its also important to realise that it takes a few weeks to get results (because any bacteria need time to grow in the lab), and the water conditions may have changed since the sample was taken.
 It is also normal for readings to vary a lot.
 This is why the official standards for bathing water are complicated, and based on multiple readings over a period of time.

-The first 6 months data strongly suggests that if we applied for Bathing Water Designation, the water quality would be rated as “Poor”.
+You can also see a table of all Anglian Water’s test results for E.Coli here and Enterococci here.
+This data strongly suggests that if we applied for Bathing Water Designation for the Cam at Sheep’s Green, the water quality would be rated as “Poor”.

 You must make your own judgement about where and when it is safe for you to swim.
 For more information, see our advice to swimmers